Hawaii evacuees leave newly lava-threatened homes on Big Island

 Scientists are unsure whether the blockage will eventually bring an end to further eruptions at the summit or lead to a buildup of pressure that could cause a much bigger explosion.

-Reporting by Terray Sylvester in Pahoa, Hawaii; additional reporting and writing by Steve Gorman in Los Angeles, editing by G Crosse
+Reporting by Terray Sylvester in Pahoa, Hawaii; additional reporting and writing by Steve Gorman in Los Angeles, editing by G Crosse and Daniel Wallis